zachmccabe/zachmccabe.github.io/books.md

 ## Read everywhere

 Your phone goes everywhere you do.
-Why are your books stuck on a shelf, or crammed into a pinch-and-zoom PDF?
+Why are your books stuck on a shelf, or crammed into pinch-and-zoom PDFs?

 I don't want an ebook that's an after thought.
 Do you?